Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

-Real, finite-dimensional, linear representations of the $(1|N)$ superalgebra are spanned by a basis of real bosonic component fields $\phi_1(\tau),\ldots,\phi_m(\tau)$ and real fermionic component fields $\psi_1(\tau),\ldots,\psi_l(\tau)$.
-The super supersymmetry generators $Q_1,\ldots,Q_N$ act linearly on the representation and satisfy equation \ref{eq:superalg}.
-Such representations are called real supermultiplets, hence why we referred to the scalar and spinor representations of the $(1|1)$ superalgebra as the real and spinor multiplets earlier.
-We will be interested in off-shell supermultiplets.
-This means that the component fields do not satisfy any differential equations other than equation \ref{eq:superalg}.
+Real, finite-dimensional linear representations of the $(1|N)$ superalgebra are spanned by a basis of real bosonic component fields $\phi_1(\tau),\ldots,\phi_m(\tau)$ and real fermionic component fields $\psi_1(\tau),\ldots,\psi_l(\tau)$.
+The super supersymmetry generators $Q_1,\ldots,Q_N$ act linearly on the representation and satisfy equation \eqref{eq:superalg}.
+Such representations are called real supermultiplets, which is why we referred to the scalar and spinor representations of the $(1|1)$ superalgebra as the real and spinor multiplets earlier.
+We will be interested in off-shell supermultiplets, i.e., supermultiplets whose fields do not satisfy any differential equations other than equation \eqref{eq:superalg}.
 We will assume all supermultiplets are off-shell unless otherwise stated.
-Off-shell supermultiplets have the same number of bosonic and fermionic component fields.
+An off-shell supermultiplet has as many bosonic component fields as it does fermionic ones.

 For off-shell supermultiplets, the supersymmetry transformation rules are

 where $c=\pm1$ and $\lambda=0$ or $1$.